kpanic/bombadil/README.md

 It supports exact match through PostgreSQL tsvector(s) and fuzzy search inside jsonb fields.

-**This is a working proof of concept ;) I plan to iterate and improve it.
-If you want to contribute you are welcome!**

 # Installation

 The package can be installed by adding bombadil to your list of dependencies in mix.exs: